spacetimeengineer/mupy/README.md

 ### System Codes
 System codes are essentially encodings or simple-string representations of physical hardware or assemblies with specific intended complex goemetries ) and dispenses digital renderings, simulations, resources and metadata upon pressing enter.

+### System Schemas
+System schemas also sometimes refered to less generally as hardware schemas are a pattern or archetype constant associated the form that defines the hardware itself.
+THese are best momemorized becasue one can more actuartly imagine parts if theyjust use the abstraction.

+THere are many schemas and there will one day be exponentially more of them.